Companion Care Outcomes in Englishtown, NJ

 - Pay attention to changes in appetite, energy, and alertness

 On hot summer days, this might look like spotting a sweater on a 90-degree afternoon and no water nearby, then gently offering a cooler outfit, a glass of water, and adjusting the AC.
-It might mean helping someone use a walker correctly on the way out to enjoy a family barbecue in the yard.
+It might mean helping someone use a walker more safely on the way out to enjoy a family barbecue in the yard.

 Easing Family Stress and Honoring Those Who Served